charleennewland/blog/visual_management.md

   <img width="550" height="300" src="https://github.com/charleennewland/blog/assets/138404574/7e8cd1e4-af70-4679-a557-9341d8a37dc4/460/300">
 </p>

 'Tis the season to be jolly!
-With Christmas trees, festive decorations, and the joyful tune of Mariah Carey's "All I Want for Christmas," we feel the holiday spirit.
+With Christmas trees, festive decorations, and Mariah Carey's 'All I Want for Christmas' becomes the anthem of joy, there's an undeniable magic in the air.
 Egg-nog, mulled wine, and crackling fireplaces add to the magic.
 The visual experience of these elements not only tell us that the season is here, but it also amplifies our joy during this time of the year. :snowflake:

 This leads us to today's topic: visual management and its role in amplifying the flow of information and improving communication within organizations.
 Just as holiday decorations enhance our festive spirit and a well-decorated Christmas tree effectively communicates the season, visual management plays a pivotal role in improving the flow of information and communication within organizations, ultimately increasing the transparency of the value chain.
 Visual management is also a powerful tool that aligns with the principles of operational excellence by continuous improvement throughout an organization.
 In my previous blog posts, I  wrote extensively about- [continuous improvement](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt1.md), [operational excellence](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt2.md), and how to achieve operational excellence by implementing an [operational excellence maturity model](https://github.com/charleennewland/blog/edit/post03/operational_excellence_maturity_model.md).